 Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

-There have always been natural disasters throughout all of human history, but natural disaster events have been on the rise.
+There have always been natural disasters throughout human history, but natural disasters have been on the rise.

 Table Of Contents

 - What Are the 6 Main Categories of Natural Disasters?